ystia/yorc/doc/secured.rst

     }

 You can also consult this `Blog <http://russellsimpkins.blogspot.fr/2015/10/consul-adding-tls-using-self-signed.html>`_.
-You may found unsefull information about how to install CA cerificate in the OS, in case you get errors about trusting the signing authority.
+You may found useful information about how to install CA certificate in the OS, in case you get errors about trusting the signing authority.

 Secured OpenStack
 -----------------

-TODO
+Configuring OpenStack to run in SSL mode is out of the scope of this document.
+Please refer to the OpenStack documentation to do so.

+However, there are several configuration parameters in Janus that allow to interact with an OpenStack using SSL.
+Please refer to
+:ref:`the OpenStack configuration section <option_infra_os>` for more information.

 Secured Janus Setup
 -------------------